Careers360 Logo

 Frequently Asked Questions (FAQs)

-1. What is a present perfect continuous tense example?
+Q: What is the present perfect continuous tense and examples?

 The rule of the present perfect continuous tense is subject + has/have been + present participle verb + ing.